THE STORY BEHIND LOVING LIFE ONLINE

-If you are here, you are probably interested in knowing how to live a life of passion and perhaps even leaving your traditonal 9 to 5 job to become an online entrpreneur and if it is right for you.
+If you are here, you are interested in knowing how to live a life of passion and perhaps even leaving your traditonal 9 to 5 job to become an online entrpreneur.
 I was hearing so much about how the world is changing and how it is easier than ever before to be able to create a dream life with an online business.

 All the perks I was hearing about where exactly what I have been looking for.
 I wanted to make a living while being at home with my family and even be able to have family trips and still receive an income.
 I wanted to know I was in charge of my schedule.
 I wanted to work when I chose to.
 I didn’t want a boss hanging over and micro-managing me and I certainly didn’t want that person in charge of what I could get paid.

 I wanted freedom.
 Freedom of time, financial freedom and knowing that I was in control of my paycheck and how much money I had the potential of earning.
 Basically, I wanted to be in charge of my own life and I do soemthing I truly was passionate about and I don’t think that is to much to ask for.
 I am willing to bet you are wanting that as well.

 A Lil Background

 Growing up I did the typical jobs, hotel hostess, flower shop girl, grocery bagger etc. But when I was nineteen.
 I started working in the publicity department at a Major Motion PIcture Studio here in L.A. where I grew up and worked there all the way through my twenties.
 I started in the mail room and by th time I left I was Manager of Publicity.